To make your website load faster, Lazy Loading is one of the best ways.

 Lazy Load Fallback

-With this support, we can use this plugin even if the browser doesn’t support lazy loading natively.
+We can use this plugin with this support even if the browser doesn’t support lazy loading natively.

 How to Install and Set Up the Native Lazyload Plugin?